tom-seddon/b2/doc/Command-Line.md

 starts.
 Run b2 with `--help` to get a full list; the (probably) most useful ones are described here.

+## `FILE`

+You can run b2 from the command line and supply a single disk image file name.
+In this case, b2 will load the given disk image into drive 0 (as if using `-0 FILE`) and auto-boot (as if using `-b`).

+If there's an existing copy of b2 running, the disk will be booted using that.

+(This feature is mainly here to support double clicking from a file explorer, but it's potentially useful from the command line too.)

 ## `-0 FILE`, `-1 FILE`

 Load disc image `FILE` into drive 0 or drive 1, as if using `File` >